 Cihu Temple Introduction

-Commonly known as "Jinbaoli Mazu Temple," it is the largest temple in Jinshan, primarily dedicated to the golden-faced Mazu and serves as a local center of faith, affectionately referred to as the "Great Temple" by the residents.
-Locals believe that touching the dragon pillars will bring wealth, which is why the tips of the dragon pillars and the round balls have become polished from constant rubbing.
-The Thousand-Mile Eye and the Shunfeng Ear beside Mazu hold gold ingots, symbolizing the invitation of wealth and prosperity.
-With a history of 200 years, Jinshan Cihu Temple is not only the most significant Mazu temple on the northern coast but also has an intriguing legend about the miraculous connection between Jinshan Mazu and Yehliu.
-According to local folklore, during the Qianlong period of the Qing Dynasty (1796-1820), the "golden-faced Mazu" deity drifted at sea and later washed ashore at the Yehliu coastal stone cave (now known as Mazu Cave), where it was worshipped by local villagers.
-Due to the frequent divine manifestations and extraordinary efficacy of Mazu, crowds of worshippers flocked to pay their respects.
-The villagers of Yehliu desired to build a large temple for worship, and thus in the 14th year of the Jiaqing reign (1809), the temple was completed in Jinshan and named "Tianhou Temple," where the Mazu deity was warmly welcomed and enshrined.
-Having lost Mazu, the people of Yehliu have always cherished her in their hearts, yet they felt helpless.
-After several negotiations between the residents of Jinshan and Yehliu, it was decided that every year, Mazu would be invited to return for one day to the coastal erosion cave where she was discovered, allowing the people of Yehliu to pay their respects, which is the primary reason for Jinshan Mazu's visits to Yehliu.
+Commonly known as "Jinbaoli Mazu Temple," it is the largest temple in Jinshan, primarily dedicated to the Golden-Faced Mazu and serves as the center of local faith, fondly referred to by villagers as the "Great Temple."
+Locals believe that touching the Dragon Pillar will bring prosperity, resulting in the tips of the dragon's tongue and the round ball becoming polished.
+On either side of the Mazu are the Thousand-Mile Eye and the Shunfeng Ear, holding gold ingots, symbolizing the attraction of wealth.
+The Jinshan Cihu Temple, with a history of 200 years, is not only the most important Mazu temple on the northern coast but also has a unique legend of the Jinshan Mazu visiting Yehliu, stemming from an ancient folk tale.
+It is said that during the Qing Dynasty's Jiaqing era (1796-1820), the idol of the "Golden-Faced Mazu" drifted at sea and later washed ashore at Yehliu's coastal cave (now known as Mazu Cave), where local villagers began to worship it.
+As Mazu's miracles multiplied, worshippers flocked to pray for blessings.
+The villagers of Yehliu decided to build a grand temple for worship, and in the 14th year of Jiaqing (1809), the temple was completed in Jinshan and named "Tianhou Temple," welcoming the Mazu deity from Yehliu for veneration.
+After losing Mazu, the people of Yehliu continued to remember her but felt helpless.
+Eventually, after several negotiations, the people of Jinshan decided to invite Mazu back for one day each year to the coastal cave where she was originally discovered, facilitating the worship of the Yehliu people; this is the main reason for the Jinshan Mazu's annual visit to Yehliu.